-Women could opt for work in industry, such as in munitions factories, aircraft and tank factories, or in shipbuilding.
+Women could opt for work in industries such as in munitions factories, aircraft and tank factories, or in shipbuilding.
 Farming was also an option.

 They might also choose to join one of the uniformed services, either the Auxiliary Territorial Service, the Women’s Auxiliary Air Force, or the Women’s Royal Navy Service.

 These included working as builders, engineers, mechanics, pilots, drivers and boat crew, and as well as in communications, air defence, transport, the fire service, the fishing industry, agriculture and intelligence.
-Pay was generally around two-thirds that of their male counterparts.
+The pay was generally around two-thirds that of their male counterparts.

-After the war ended, many women returned full-time to their domestic lives, their working contribution – fundamental to helping win the war – largely unacknowledged.
+After the war ended, many women returned full-time to their domestic lives, with their working contribution (fundamental to helping win the war) largely unacknowledged.
 But the seeds of social change had been sown and a new role for women in post-war Britain began to emerge.

 Joining the Armed Forces